captuspario/therapair-landing/email-ai-prompt.md

 Thank you for sharing your thoughts on what's important in finding the right therapist.
 Your feedback on LGBTQ+ affirming care and trauma-informed support helps us understand what matters most to our community as we build Therapair.

-We'll be in touch within 24 hours to share more about our plans.
+We'll keep you updated on our progress and notify you when we launch.

 Warm regards,